laineus/auto-tile-webpack-plugin/README.md

 ..
 ```

-The around of the autotiles need to be filled with something another tile.
+- The around of the autotiles need to be filled with something another tile.
+- Layer name need to be same as file name. (`town.png` -> `town`)

 # Requirements